Odjit/KindredInnkeeper/README.md

 - `.inn claimroom`
   - Claims a room in the inn.
 - `.inn leaveroom`
-  - Removes the user from the room
+  - Removes the user from the room.
+- `.inn findroom` (alias: `.inn fr`)
+  - Creates a spotlight to help you find your door.